UK Timber Policy

 - Wooden toys

-- Reporting against our 2020 commitment, in 2016 approximately 60% of our UK own label products which contain wood, paper, pulp or cellulosic fibres (of which there over 3,400) were FSC/PEFC certified.
+- Reporting against our 2020 commitment, as of summer 2017 approximately 70% of our UK own label products which contain wood, paper, pulp or cellulosic fibres (of which there over 3,400) were FSC/PEFC certified.

 - The six million till rolls we use per year in the UK are certified by the Forest Stewardship Council (FSC).